pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 ## Required database account privileges

-* The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the restoration, the `Restore` CR needs a database account with these privileges to adjust the GC time.
+* The `SELECT` and `UPDATE` privileges of the `mysql.tidb` table: Before and after the restore, the `Restore` CR needs a database account with these privileges to adjust the GC time.

 ## Restore process